The Modular Monolith: A Practical Middle Ground

 Communication Between Modules

-Direct calls for synchronous queries where you need a response:
+Direct calls for when we need a response:

 // modules/orders/orders.service.ts